TJU-DRL-LAB/self-supervised-rl/README.md

-# Self-supervised RL

-A unified opensource code implementation of algorithms for Self-supervised Reinforcement Leanring (SSRL) with Representations.
+# **Self-supervised RL**: A Unified Algorithmic Framework & Opensource Code Implementation of Algorithms for Self-supervised Reinforcement Leanring (SSRL) with Representations

 This repo contains representative research works of TJU-RL-Lab on the topic of Self-supervised Representation Learning for RL.